 - For forms, you can add name for your form in the Form Name field.
 It's not possible to name newsletter signups.

 - For forms, you can delete placeholder fields by clicking the trash can icons and click + at the bottom to add new fields.
 If you want to require visitors to fill out a field to submit the form, check Required.
 Newsletter signups only have an Email Address field.

 - Click the Storage tab to tell us where to send submissions.
 If you use an Email Campaigns mailing list as your storage option, subscribers will receive a confirmation email when they sign up.
 It's not possible to disable this.

 - In the Advanced tab, customize the submit button label, set up a post-submit redirect, or edit the message that appears to visitors after submitting the form.
 Use regular text or HTML.

 - Click Save in the editor, then click Save at the top of the panel to publish all changes.

 Tip: After connecting your form or newsletter signup to storage, we recommend visiting the live version of your page and submitting a test form to see how it works.

 On most layouts, you can use the Custom Overlay Color tweak in the Style panel to add color to your form or newsletter signup background.
 To hide this overlay from the rest of your page, use the opacity slider to make it transparent.
 Your visitors will see the overlay after clicking the form or newsletter signup button.

-This feature is only available on some layouts.
-On the following layouts, the form or newsletter signup background matches the Color Behind Text setting:
+On these layouts, the form or newsletter signup background matches the Color Behind Text setting: